 - In determining the carrying amount of investment property under the fair value model, an entity does not double-count assets or liabilities that are recognised as separate assets or liabilities.
 For example: - (a) equipment such as lifts or air-conditioning is often an integral part of a building and is generally included in the fair value of the investment property, rather than recognised separately as property, plant and equipment. - (b) if an office is leased on a furnished basis, the fair value of the office generally includes the fair value of the furniture, because the rental income relates to the furnished office.
-When furniture is included in the fair value of investment property, an entity does not recognise that furniture as a separate asset. - (c) the fair value of investment property excludes prepaid or accrued operating lease income, because the entity recognises it as a separate liability or asset. - (d) the fair value of investment property held under a lease reflects expected cash flows (including contingent rent that is expected to become payable).
+When furniture is included in the fair value of investment property, an entity does not recognise that furniture as a separate asset. - (c) the fair value of investment property excludes prepaid or accrued operating lease income, because the entity recognises it as a separate liability or asset. - (d) the fair value of investment property held by a lessee as a rightof-use asset reflects expected cash flows (including variable lease payments that are expected to become payable).
 Accordingly, if a valuation obtained for a property is net of all payments expected to be made, it will be necessary to add back any recognised lease liability, to arrive at the carrying amount of the investment property using the fair value model.